Blobfish: the jelly-like, super-deep water fish lives at high depths near Australia, Tasmania and New Zealand | Photo: Shutterstock

 The species is on the verge of extinction due to overfishing.

-They often get accidentally caught up as bycatch in trawling nets and die as soon as they are exposed to air.
+They often become accidentally caught in trawling nets as bycatch and die as soon as they are exposed to air.

 Although rarely seen, a Japanese public aquarium has a blobfish on display.